anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor-04.md

 If the name is elided, the name is derived from the question section of the message.
 For responses, the question section is either taken from the query (see {{sec:queries}}) or provided with the response see {{sec:responses}}.
-The query may be derived from the transport context.
+The query may be derived from the context of the transfer protocol.

 If the record type is elided, the record type from the question is assumed.
 If record class is elided, the record class from the question is assumed.